-The paper is organized as follows.
-In Section~\ref{section:Q-Fano}, we review basic definitions of singularities of pairs, gather some results about $\bQ$-Fano varieties and singular del Pezzo varieties, and prove a vanishing result that has useful applications to the theory of $\bQ$-Fano foliations (Theorem~\ref{thm:main}).
-In Section~\ref{section:foliations}, we develop the basic theory of foliations and Pfaff fields on mildly singular varieties.
+In Section~\ref{section:Q-Fano}, we review basic definitions of singularities of pairs, gather some results about $\bQ$-Fano varieties and singular del Pezzo varieties, and prove a vanishing result (Theorem~\ref{thm:main}) that has useful applications to the theory of $\bQ$-Fano foliations.
+In particular, it allows us to prove Theorem~\ref{thm:conormal_fano_fols}.

+In Section~\ref{section:foliations}, we develop the basic theory of foliations and Pfaff fields on mildly singular varieties, and prove Theorem~\ref{thm:conormal_fano_fols}.

 In Section~\ref{section:ko}, in the spirit of Kobayashi-Ochiai Theorem, we investigate upper bounds for the index of $\bQ$-Fano foliations.
-In particular, we prove Theorem~\ref{cor:codimension_one_ko}.
-Section~\ref{section:dp} is devoted to del Pezzo foliations, and contains the proof of Theorem~\ref{thm:classification_del_pezzo}.
-In Section~\ref{section:regular}, we discuss regular $\bQ$-Fano foliations.
+In particular, we prove Theorem~\ref{thm:codimension_r_Fano_index__equal_rank_picard_number_1}.